Using Germ DM

 You can view a friend’s card a few ways.

-From the “Friends” pane, you can see your friend’s card in miniature.
-Or click ‘i’ for a larger card detail with notification setting controls and encryption information.
+From the “Friends” pane, you can see your friend’s card in miniature, or preview.
+Click the card preview to navigate to the card detail with the Nickname field, notification setting controls and encryption information.

 Or, from your conversation, click on the top menu bar to see details of your conversation.
 Then click your friend’s card preview to see their full card detail.